Rex Beach

 Rex Ellingwood Beach (September 1, 1877 – December 7, 1949) was an American novelist, playwright, and Olympic water polo player.
+Many of his novels were adapted into films.

 Early life

 Rex Beach was born in Atwood, Michigan, and moved to Tampa, Florida, with his family where his father was growing fruit trees.
 Beach studied at Rollins College, Florida (1891–1896), the Chicago College of Law (1896–97), and Kent College of Law, Chicago (1899–1900).

-Olympics
+1904 Olympic medal

-In 1904, Beach was a member of the American water polo team which won the silver medal in the 1904 Summer Olympics in St. Louis.
+Beach played water polo for the Chicago Athletic Association (CAA) under Coach John Robinson during his law school years in Chicago.
+Beach was a member of the water polo team which won the silver medal in the 1904 Summer Olympics in St. Louis.

 Writing career

 In 1900 he was drawn to Alaska at the time of the Klondike Gold Rush.
 After five years of unsuccessful prospecting, he turned to writing.
 His second novel The Spoilers (1906) was based on a true story of corrupt government officials stealing gold mines from prospectors, which he witnessed while he was prospecting in Nome, Alaska.
 The Spoilers became one of the best selling novels of 1906.